AutoML in the Age of Large Language Models: Current Challenges, Future Opportunities and Risks: AutoML for

-Aligning the behavior and output of \LLMs with human value-related task objectives (such as helpfulness, honesty, harmlessness, etc.) is currently predominantly achieved through Reinforcement Learning from Human Feedback (RLHF)~\citep{fernandes-arxiv23a}.\footnote{We note that there are recent approaches aimed at replacing reinforcement learning with supervised approaches such as classification losses~\citep{rafailov-arxiv23a}.} The two ingredients required to make Reinforcement Learning (RL) work on a pre-trained Language Model (\LM) are: \begin{inparaenum}[(i)] \item A Reward Model (RM) to convert a sequence of texts to a scalar reward which numerically represents the human preference. \item A policy that takes the output of an \LM as an input to produce language tokens as outputs. \end{inparaenum}
+Instruction tuning can be seen as generalized task-specific supervised fine-tuning that teaches LLMs to follow instructions in the form of prompts.
+It fine-tunes a single model using instructions via prompts that span various tasks, thereby enabling the prompting of LLMs.
+A very specific and, from an \AutoML perspective, complicated task that is often solved by a form of instruction tuning, called Reinforcement Learning from Human Feedback (RLHF)~\citep{fernandes-arxiv23a}, is alignment. \footnote{We note that there are recent approaches aimed at replacing reinforcement learning with supervised approaches such as classification losses~\citep{rafailov-arxiv23a}.
+Moreover, in general instruction tuning covers a large range of techniques such as self-instruct \citep{wang-acl23a}.} Alignment (fine-tuning) describes the idea of approximately aligning the behavior and output of \LLMs with human value-related task objectives such as helpfulness, honesty, harmlessness, etc. The two ingredients required to make Reinforcement Learning (RL) work on a pre-trained Language Model (\LM) are: \begin{inparaenum}[(i)] \item A Reward Model (RM) to convert a sequence of texts to a scalar reward which numerically represents the human preference. \item A policy that takes user queries or prompts as input to produce language tokens as outputs. \end{inparaenum}

+We note that, in principle, one can also use a pre-trained model off-the-shelf.
+However, in practice, some instruction tuning and alignment fine-tuning is performed if the model is released to end-users.
+Moreover, some form of additional task-specific fine-tuning is often performed to increase the performance of the \LLM for its designated usage and to make it properly usable.

-Finally, during inference, the fine-tuned \LLM generates text for language-related tasks, such as question answering, based on the learned knowledge and contextual understanding.
+Finally, during \textbf{inference}, the fine-tuned \LLM generates text for language-related tasks, such as question answering, based on the learned knowledge and contextual understanding.